 Candidates for the Ph.D. degree are expected to demonstrate mastery of knowledge in a specific subject area in Civil and Environmental engineering and to synthesize and create new knowledge, making original and substantial contributions to their discipline in a timely fashion.
 Please see the Assessment page for further details.
 Program standards are set by the Graduate School and can be found within the Code of Legislation.

 The application requirements, tuition rates, and deadline for the Ph.D. programs are listed on the Graduate School's website.
-Applicants applying for Spring 2023 may be deferred to Fall semester 2023.
+We will start to accept applications for the Spring 2024 and Fall 2024 term in September.
+Applicants applying for Spring 2024 may be deferred to the Fall 2024 term.
+Connect with us to receive more information about future application deadlines.

 Research in Civil & Environmental Engineering covers an extremely broad range of topics.